applico/kevin-beacon/README.md

          RX bytes:1000 acl:0 sco:0 events:47 errors:0
          TX bytes:1072 acl:0 sco:0 commands:47 errors:0
 ```
 This indicates the device is in a down state.
-Issue the following command to bring it up:
+Run the following command to bring it up:

 ```$ sudo hciconfig hci0 up```